claire-west/svstudio-manual/docs/ai-functions/ai-retakes.md

 Pitch retakes will produce varying pitch curves, and can be used to fine tune note transitions and vibrato.

-By selecting different takes from the list, you can see the pitch line change according to the selection.
+By selecting different takes from the list you can see the pitch line change according to the selection.

 !!! note